Eric Teed

-Eric Lawrence Teed, (May 19, 1926 - December 30, 2010) was a Canadian lawyer, author, history, civil rights advocate and politician.
+Eric Lawrence Teed, (May 19, 1926 - December 30, 2010) was a Canadian lawyer, author, historian, civil rights advocate and politician.

 Born in Saint John, New Brunswick, he received a Bachelor of Science degree in 1947, a Bachelor of Civil Law degree in 1949 and a Bachelor of Arts degree in 1972, from the University of New Brunswick.
 He was called to the Bar of New Brunswick in 1949, he joined his family's Saint John law firm of Teed & Teed (established in 1884) and was a partner.
 He was appointed the honour of Queen's Counsel in 1966.
 He served as Commissioner of Inquiry into Municipal Labour Relations in 1986 and worked to establish the first Legal Aid clinic in the province.
 He retired in 2009.